Diversity, Equity & Inclusion

 Our Diversity Statement

-Smithfield understands that its customers, employees and suppliers are critical to its success as a global food company.
+Smithfield understands that our customers, employees and suppliers are critical to our success as a global food company.
 Smithfield is committed to partnering with customers. employees and suppliers of diverse backgrounds and geographic locations and to conduct our business in an ethical and inclusive way.
-Our global perspective and commitment to inclusion are central to our mission to produce good food, responsibility, and ultimately maximize shareholder value.
+Our global perspective and commitment to inclusion are central to our mission to produce "Good food.
+Responsibly.®" and ultimately maximize shareholder value.

 Diversity, Equity & Inclusion